AllenSWDB/allenswdb.github.io/databook/physiology/ophys/BCI/BCI-overview.md

 cortex (M1).
 First, we use optical connection-mapping techniques that combine cellular-resolution 2P optogenetics with calcium imaging to measure the causal connectivity between each neuron in a recorded population, allowing us to track changes in connectivity over time.
-Second, we use optical brain–computer interface (BCI) learning tasks that explicitly define the relationship between the activity of imaged MC motor cortical neurons and behavioral outcomes, enabling precise control over which activity patterns are rewarded.
+Second, we use the optical BCI learning task that explicitly define the relationship between the activity of imaged motor cortical neurons and behavioral outcomes, enabling precise control over which activity patterns are rewarded.
 Together, these approaches allow us to study the learning rules that govern plasticity in motor cortex during learning.

 ## Technique

-We used resonant-scanning 2P calcium imaging to record, and 2P photostimulation to perturb, the activity of populations of neurons in layer 2/3 of primary motor cortex (M1).
+We used resonant-scanning 2P calcium imaging to record, and 2P photostimulation to perturb, the activity of populations of neurons in layer 2/3 of primary motor cortex (MOp).
 These experiments rely on neurons that co-express the calcium indicator GCaMP and the light-activated ion channel ChRmine.
 We used a variety of expression strategies in this dataset, including Cre-driver transgenic mouse lines and viral gene transfer, to target excitatory or